jsnyder81/BB_WiFi_Diagnostics_OSX/README.md

 ## Objective
 The goal of this payload is to create an easy way to collect wifi diagnostics from a Mac OSX computer for the aid of troubleshooting.
 This is not a security payload, nor is this meant to be a stealth package.
 It's just intended to ease collection of data from a machine to expedite troubleshooting.

+## Requirements
+Firmware version 1.6+
+Due to some changes in the BashBunny payloads, this will not work on older versions of code.

 ## What it does
 In an effort to be completely transparent, this payload does 4 things.
 1. Attaches to the machine as ECM_ETHERNET.
 Gets the host name through the GET TARGET_HOSTNAME